MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-implementingtable.md

 ---
 title: Table Control Pattern
 description: Describes guidelines and conventions for implementing ITableProvider, including information about properties and methods.
-The Table control pattern is used to support controls that act as containers for a collection of child elements. ms.assetid: '81a1a316-cdd6-4490-8de2-1b6db52d84e6'
+The Table control pattern is used to support controls that act as containers for a collection of child elements. ms.assetid: 81a1a316-cdd6-4490-8de2-1b6db52d84e6
-keywords: ["UI Automation,implementing Table control pattern", "UI Automation,Table control pattern", "UI Automation,ITableProvider", "ITableProvider", "implementing UI Automation Table control patterns", "Table control patterns", "control patterns,ITableProvider", "control patterns,implementing UI Automation Table", "control patterns,Table", "interfaces,ITableProvider"]
+keywords:
+- UI Automation,implementing Table control pattern
+- UI Automation,Table control pattern
+- UI Automation,ITableProvider
+- ITableProvider
+- implementing UI Automation Table control patterns
+- Table control patterns
+- control patterns,ITableProvider
+- control patterns,implementing UI Automation Table
+- control patterns,Table
+- interfaces,ITableProvider
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Table Control Pattern

-Describes guidelines and conventions for implementing [**ITableProvider**](uiauto-itableprovider.md), including information about properties and methods.
+Describes guidelines and conventions for implementing [**ITableProvider**](/windows/win32/UIAutomationCore/nn-uiautomationcore-itableprovider?branch=master), including information about properties and methods.
 The **Table** control pattern is used to support controls that act as containers for a collection of child elements.

-The children of the container element must implement [**ITableItemProvider**](uiauto-itableitemprovider.md) and be organized in a two-dimensional logical coordinate system that can be traversed by row and column.
-This control pattern is analogous to [**IGridProvider**](uiauto-igridprovider.md) with the distinction that any control implementing [**ITableProvider**](uiauto-itableprovider.md) must also expose a column and/or row header relationship for each child element.
+The children of the container element must implement [**ITableItemProvider**](/windows/win32/UIAutomationCore/nn-uiautomationcore-itableitemprovider?branch=master) and be organized in a two-dimensional logical coordinate system that can be traversed by row and column.
+This control pattern is analogous to [**IGridProvider**](/windows/win32/UIAutomationCore/nn-uiautomationcore-igridprovider?branch=master) with the distinction that any control implementing [**ITableProvider**](/windows/win32/UIAutomationCore/nn-uiautomationcore-itableprovider?branch=master) must also expose a column and/or row header relationship for each child element.
 For examples of controls that implement this control pattern, see [Control Types and Their Supported Control Patterns](uiauto-controlpatternmapping.md).

 This topic contains the following sections.